 For interactive charts showing the quality of health and social care over time, please refer to our 200+ indicators.

-- In September 2018, 11% of people attending A&E spent more than 4 hours from arrival to admission, transfer or discharge.
-This is over 7% higher than September of last year, and twice as high as it was six years ago.
+- In September 2019, 14.6% of people attending A&E spent more than 4 hours from arrival to admission, transfer or discharge – the worst performance for any September on record.

 Treatment and diagnostic test waiting times

-- The total number of people waiting to start consultant-led elective treatment exceeded 4.3 million in August 2018.
-This is the highest ever reported since referral-to-treatment data was first collected in August 2007.
+- The total number of people waiting to start consultant-led elective treatment exceeded 4.5 million in August 2019 (reported waiting list plus the estimate of missing data).

 Delayed transfers of care

-- The total number of delayed transfer of care days was 145,617 in August 2018, which is 19% lower than in August 2017, but 5% higher than it was three months ago.
+- The average number of people delayed per day increased slightly to 4,800 in August 2019.
+This is 28% lower than it was in February 2017, but 22% higher than it was in August 2013.

 Cancer waiting times

-- In August 2018, 20.6% of patients had been waiting longer than two months to start their first treatment for cancer following a GP urgent referral.
+- In August 2019, over one in five patients (21.5%) waited longer than two months to start their first treatment for cancer following an urgent GP referral.

-- The 62-day cancer target has only been met in one month over the last four years.
+- The 62-day cancer target has only been met once in the last five years.